groundy

 OpenAI also disbanded its “mission alignment” team, according to reporting by Platformer.

-The removal arrived alongside one of the most significant capital influxes in AI history.
-SoftBank completed a $40–41 billion investment in December 2025, securing approximately 10–11% of the company and pushing OpenAI’s post-money valuation to $300 billion—rising further to approximately $500 billion following a secondary stock sale.78 The company also announced the Stargate Project: a $500 billion AI infrastructure commitment with Oracle and SoftBank over four years.9
+The removal arrived alongside one of the largest capital influxes in AI history.
+SoftBank completed a $40 to $41 billion investment in December 2025, securing roughly 10 to 11% of the company and pushing OpenAI’s post-money valuation to about $300 billion, rising to roughly $500 billion after a secondary stock sale.78 Those numbers have since been overtaken.
+A $122 billion round that closed on March 31, 2026, led by Amazon ($50 billion), Nvidia ($30 billion), and SoftBank ($30 billion), set the valuation at $852 billion.
+[Updated June 2026]13 The company also announced the Stargate Project, a $500 billion AI infrastructure commitment with Oracle and SoftBank over four years.9

 Companies optimizing for safety and companies optimizing for growth at this capital scale are not necessarily incompatible.
 But the simultaneous removal of structural safety commitments and acceleration of infrastructure investment suggests priorities have shifted.